tpierrain/NFluent/Backlog.md

 Temporary backlog
 -------
-1. Review the format of the DateTime checks to apply the same pattern?
 1. Replace all the 'The checked value' by 'The checked string' for tests with strings within EqualRelatedTests.cs and StringRelatedTests.cs files.
 1. Replace all the 'The actual enumerable' by 'The checked enumerable'
+1. Replace all the 'The actual date time' by 'The checked date time' + other kind of the date time.

 1. Make some FluentMessage able to write "The given value(s)" instead of "the expected enumerable"?
 1. Make the NumberCheck not implementing the ICheck anymore.